alexshnup/sony_prs-505_remote_show/README.md

 #Additional information
 This script create a tmpfs temporary drive to the RAM memory and does not save anything on the flash memory.
 This method will not damage your reader and is safe.

+#Quick Start
+For fast add function usb-screen in PRS-505, unpack archive showpic.zip to internal flash memory.
+Disconnect USB cable, press RESET then power-ON.
+After reboot, we will offer to update the firmware.
+Updating.
+Reset.
+The USB cable should be connected only when the full start device, otherwise it will boot without a new function.